 Hello.
 We’re Ken and Judy Breitmeyer, owners and operators of Breitmeyer’s Farm.
-Our farm consists of a 4 acre blueberry patch, red raspberries, black raspberries, asparagus, rhubarb, a 30’ x 30’ greenhouse for veggies and strawberries, elderberries, apple, plum, & pear trees and a couple veggie gardens.
-It is a lot of work for a retired couple like us, but we get lots of help from our five adult children and twenty seven grand kids.
+Our farm consists of a 4 acre blueberry patch, red raspberries, black raspberries, asparagus, rhubarb, a 30’ x 30’ greenhouse for veggies and strawberries, elderberries, apple, plum, & pear trees and a veggie garden and a cut flower garden.
+It is a lot of work for a retired couple like us, but we get lots of help from our five adult children and twenty-eight grand kids.

 Our farming adventure began like this-- We both grew up in the suburbs of Detroit only a couple miles apart but going to different schools.
 We both attended Eastern Michigan University but never met until Ken was teaching shop at the same high school where Judy’s sister, Linda, taught.
 Linda introduced us and we have been together ever since.
 We moved from Michigan in 1977.
 We wanted to raise our family in the country and Vermont seemed like the place to go.
 We were kind of hippies back then, and had thoughts of living off the land.
 We soon found out that didn’t pay mortgages or taxes, so we got to work figuring out how to be able to afford our dream.
 Ken is a master welder and was able to get a job at Leo’s Welding.
 Judy made bagels and sold them at the Farmers Market, people the loved them!